Distance: 50 miles

 Capital Crescent Trail to Bethesda

-I returned to Maryland along the easy-graded Capital Crescent Trail.
+I returned to Maryland along the easy-graded Capital Crescent Trail (parallel to the C&O Canal Towpath until you approach Maryland).
 Catching the Southern end from Georgetown, I followed the Capital Crescent Trail to the Northern end into the heart of Bethesda.

 Bethesda happens to be the headquarters of the National Institutes of Health.
 Perhaps the residents are the “most responsible” in the country and not taking any risks going outside.
 Maybe they are minimizing the risks of contaminating others since they work with infectious diseases and/or patients with weak immune systems.
 Either way, Bethesda was a ghost town.